-run between the Newton Campus and main campus several times a day, but only the Law School Express Shuttle goes directly from the Reservoir T stop to the law school without passing through main campus.
+If you live in Cleveland Circle or along Commonwealth Avenue between Chestnut Hill Avenue and the law school (or can find a way to get there), the Law School Express Shuttle is a great way to get to class every day.
+Other shuttles run between the Newton Campus and main campus several times a day, but only the Law School Express Shuttle goes directly from the Reservoir T stop to the law school without passing through the main campus.
 All of the shuttles are completely free to ride - you don't even have to show your student ID.

 The Express Shuttle runs four times in the morning to take you to school, and twice in the afternoon to take you back.
 You can download the Transloc app to track the buses and check out the full schedule here.
+Keep in mind that during exams, the shuttle schedule changes so often the law school shuttle will only run for morning service, rather than afternoon.

-Transportation recap
+✓ Transportation recap